-Dusk masks are not all equal.
+Not all dust masks are equal.
 The levels of protection provided vary greatly.
-Some are a mere face covering, preventing large-scale dust and particulates from entering the body.
-In contrast, the highest quality masks, such as the n95 dust mask, filter so effectively to avoid exposure to bacteria and even some viruses.
-As such, these latter masks have become increasingly popular this year, following the COVID-19 pandemic – global stocks briefly went into freefall.
+Some are mere face coverings, preventing large-scale dust and particulates from entering the body.
+In contrast, the highest quality masks, such as the N95 dust mask, filter so effectively to avoid exposure to bacteria and even some viruses.
+As such, these latter masks have become increasingly popular this year, following the COVID-19 pandemic.

 Let’s get started.